CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/route.md

   </tr>
 </table>

-# FHIRPath
+## FHIRPath

-Although existing in the COVID Pipeline, filter functions do not exist in the Universal Pipeline.
-The functionality is covered by [FHIRPath](https://build.fhir.org/fhirpath.html).
-Paths are defined using [FHIRPath](http://hl7.org/fhirpath/), which is an expression language defined by FHIR.
-In its simplest form, this can take the form of a single dotted path: `Bundle.entry.resource.ofType(Patient).name.family`.` `
+Access to fields in a FHIR message can be accomplished using [FHIRPath](http://hl7.org/fhirpath/), which is an expression language defined by FHIR.
+At its simplest, this takes the form of a single dotted path: `Bundle.entry.resource.ofType(Patient).name.family`.` `

 FHIRPath is used in filtering to access values in a bundle.
 In the example, the value for the patient’s family name (i.e last name) would be provided.

-## Shorthands
+### Shorthands

 FHIRPath can be verbose and can be challenging for a user that is not familiar with FHIR or the FHIR bundle structure.
 In FHIRPath, expressions can be simplified by the use of built-in constants that point to specific FHIR resources.
 This makes expressions simpler to write while keeping the flexibility and logic that it provides.
 These ReportStream-specific shorthands are prefaced with the percent symbol(%).
 For example: